Jimmy Copens--Recording Engineer, Producer, Songwriter

 After leaving Audiocraft, I went to work at Studio B with Mark Liggett and Ligosa Studios.
 I learned so much just being around Mark and another producer Matt "Emosia" Senatore, who produced PM Dawn.
 This was also right around the time that Blessid Union of Souls were releasing their CD entitled Home.
 I knew then it would be a great record.
 I learned a lot about stacking rhythms and beats from these guys.
 By this time I was probably going on 9+ years working with Pro Tools as my primary Digital Audio Workstation.

 While at Goldman Productions, I was fortunate to work with some amazing industry talent: Hal Holbrook, Sally Struthers, Lorenzo Music, Alise Beasley.
 We did a lot of ISDN Inter-Lock sessions back then between our studio and other ISDN compatible studios in different major cities.
 Its also where I recorded Sega Genesis/Iguana/Acclaim Entertainment's now legendary NBA JAM game audio with Tim "BOOM SHAKALAKA" Duncan.
 Its where Boom Shakalaka was born.

 When I moved to Nashville in 2003, the idea of having a home studio that could really compete with the major studios seemed like a pipe dream.
 So I focused on writing more and recording less.
-Around 2006, a friend of mine at CMT invited me out to his house to check out his home studio, where he was using Logic Pro/Version 6.
+Around 2006, a friend of mine at CMT invited me out to his house to check out his home studio, where he was using Logic Pro, Version 6.
 After a few hours of messin around with Logic Pro I was hooked.
-I went out and bought a MacBook Pro, a PreSonus Interface, installed Logic Pro and never looked back.
+I went out and bought a MacBook Pro, an audio Interface, installed Logic Pro and never looked back.

 These days I'm well into the digital recording world that Bud Herzog once imagined, where its commonplace to DropBox files and sessions across the internet.
 But unlike the days of large analog mixing console's and racks of outboard processing gear, the innovators at Universal Audio have made it possible for everyone to enjoy those legendary preamps and outboard processors in digital form—and they sound every bit as big and warm as they did back then.